CFTSI (Child and Family Traumatic Stress Intervention)

 CFTSI has been shown to reduce traumatic stress symptoms and prevent the onset of PTSD.

-CHDI is working with DCF and the model developers at Yale University to disseminate CFTSI to behavioral health providers in Connecticut, as part of the CONCEPT grant.
-Seven agencies have been trained in CFTSI:
+CHDI worked with DCF and the model developers at Yale University to disseminate CFTSI to behavioral health providers in Connecticut, as part of the CONCEPT grant.
+Ten agencies have been trained in CFTSI (view map):

 - Charlotte Hungerford Hospital Center for Youth and Families (Torrington)